General Order No. 11 (1862): Political response

 The issue attracted significant attention in Congress and from the press.
 The Democrats condemned the order as part of what they saw as the US Government's systematic violation of civil liberties.
 The Democrats moved to censure Grant in the Republican-dominated Senate; the motion failed by a vote of 30–7.
 Illinois congressman, and Grant supporter, Elihu Washburne, narrowly defeated a motion to censure Grant in the House by 56 votes to 53 votes.
 Some newspapers supported Grant's action; the Washington Chronicle criticized Jews as "scavengers ... of commerce".
-Most, however, were strongly opposed, with the New York Times denouncing the order as "humiliating" and a "revival of the spirit of the medieval ages."
+Most, however, were strongly opposed, with The New York Times denouncing the order as "humiliating" and a "revival of the spirit of the medieval ages."
 Its editorial column called for the "utter reprobation" of Grant's order.

 One of Halleck's staff officers privately explained to Grant that the problem lay with the excessive scope of the order: "Had the word 'pedlar' been inserted after Jew I do not suppose any exception would have been taken to the order."
 According to Halleck, Lincoln had "no objection to [his] expelling traitors and Jew peddlers, which I suppose, was the object of your order; but as in terms proscribing an entire religious class, some of whom are fighting in our ranks, the President deemed it necessary to revoke it."
 The Republican politician Elihu B. Washburne defended Grant in similar terms.
 Grant's subordinates expressed concern about the order.

-On January 6, Rabbi Isaac Mayer Wise of Cincinnati, leader of the Reform movement, led a delegation that met with Lincoln to express gratitude for his support.
+On January 6, Isaac Mayer Wise of Cincinnati, rabbi and leader of the Reform Judaism movement, led a delegation that met with Lincoln to express gratitude for his support.
 Lincoln said he was surprised that Grant had issued such a command and said, "to condemn a class is, to say the least, to wrong the good with the bad."
-Lincoln said he drew no distinction between Jew and Gentile and would allow no American to be wronged because of his religious affiliation.
+Lincoln said he drew no distinction between Jew and Gentile and would allow no American to be wronged due to their religious affiliation.